Pearly Whites Dental CAre

 • Focus of Care — General dentistry handles active problems like toothaches or infections.
 Preventive care is centered around keeping your mouth healthy so those problems don’t happen in the first place.

-• Types of Services Provided — Preventive care covers regular checkups, dental cleanings, and oral hygiene education.
-General services include both preventive and restorative dentistry treatments to address everyday concerns and complex issues.
+• Types of Services Provided — Preventive care includes dental cleanings, fluoride treatments, and patient education.
+Many general services overlap with preventive and restorative dentistry.

 • Long-Term Value — Investing in preventive dentistry helps you avoid discomfort, stress, and expensive treatments.
 Skipping preventive care can lead to a reliance on general treatments that are more invasive and costly.